athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Hasted Assault.md

 columnWidth: x
 abilities_top:
   - name: ""

   - name: "Duration"
     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "You call upon your magic to speed up your attacks.
-You gain the quickened condition and can use the extra action each round for only Strike actions.\n\n_Note: Conflux spells refresh Spellstrike._"
+You gain the [[Conditions/Quickened|Quickened]] condition and can use the extra action each round for only Strike actions."
 sourcebook: "_Pathfinder Secrets of Magic_"
 ```